 Cost of living in Portugal

 Life in Portugal can be cheap, but it can also be expensive.
-It all depends on your spending habits and also on your perspective.
-Most expatriates in the country consider the cost of living in Portugal to be very low.
+It all depends on your spending habits and also which city you’re residing in.
+Most expats in the country consider the cost of living in Portugal to be very low.

-However, it is undeniable that the cost of living rises where there are foreigners in Portugal.
+However, it’s undeniable that the cost of living rises when there are foreigners in Portugal.
 As they generally have higher incomes than the Portuguese, the market around them adapts to their purchasing power.

 Population and culture

-As the Portuguese way of life recommends, quality time with the family is important for our well-being.
-The country’s culture involves taking care of loved ones, hanging out with friends, and simply being one of the friendliest peoples on the continent.
+As the Portuguese way of life recommends, quality time with your family is important for your well-being.
+The country’s culture involves taking care of loved ones, hanging out with friends, and simply being one of the friendliest people on the continent.

 The cities with the highest quality of life in Portugal

-Of course, the entire country offers good quality of life, but some cities stand out.
-According to a 2021 Consumer Defense survey, these are the cities with the highest quality of life in Portugal:
+However, according to a recent Consumer Defense survey, the following cities have the highest quality of life in Portugal:

 A historic city in central Portugal with around 100,000 inhabitants, Viseu surprises visitors and pleases locals.
-It is one of the cheapest places to live and also with the highest quality of life in Portugal.
+It’s one of the cheapest places to live and has the highest quality of life in Portugal.

-The city has clean streets, a good cultural agenda and is surrounded by mountains and rivers.

-Furthermore, Viseu is located just 120 km from Porto, one of the two metropolises of Portugal.
+The city has clean streets, a good cultural agenda, and is surrounded by mountains and rivers.
+Viseu is located just 120 km (1 hour 20 minutes) from Porto, one of the two metropolises of Portugal.

 The city of Leiria is both historic and modern.
-It is 130 km from Lisbon but has an independent economy and identity.
-In other words, a good place to visit and live.
+It is 140 km (1 hour 40 minutes) from Lisbon but has an independent economy and identity.
+In other words, a great place to visit and live.

 4. Viana do Castelo

-Only 84 km away from the city of Porto, it is a great place to live in peace and harmony.
-The lifestyle is calm, but still lively enough to keep the locals happy.
+Only 84 km away from Porto, it’s a great place to live in peace and harmony.
+The lifestyle is calm but lively enough to keep the locals happy.
 Definitely one of the cities with the highest quality of life in Portugal.

 People say that Coimbra, in central Portugal, is the cradle of the Portuguese language, so culture here matters a lot.
 Life in the city is marked by tranquility, beautiful landscapes, and good outdoor spaces.

-Ready to live in Portugal?
+Ready to experience the quality of life in Portugal?